 The Duquenois-Levine field test cannot distinguish marijuana from industrial hemp.
 For any criminal offenses, the evidence should be submitted to the laboratory.
 DFS no longer provides Duquenois-Levine field tests to law enforcement agencies.
 Although Virginia Code §19.2-188.1(B) permits a law enforcement officer to testify as to the results of marijuana field tests that have been approved by DFS in any trial for a violation of § 18.2-250.1, there are currently no marijuana field tests that have been approved by DFS for this purpose.

 Duquenois-Levine field tests and others have been approved for detection of Marijuana when used under § 19.2-188.1(A).
 Virginia Code §19.2-188.1(A) permits a law enforcement officer to testify as to the results of field tests in any preliminary hearing for a violation of Chapter 11 (§ 4.1-1100 et seq.) of Title 4.1, Article 1 (§ 18.2-247 et seq.) of Chapter 7 of Title 18.2, or subdivision 6 of § 53.1-203.

-The Duquenois-Levine field test kits for detection of Marijuana under § 19.2-188.1(B) that have been evaluated and approved by the Department of Forensic Science are accessible in the links below.
-Please note that the most recent version of the Virginia Register of Regulations will provide the most up-to-date list of approved field test kits.
+The field tests for detection of drugs for use in preliminary hearing under § 19.2-188.1(A) that have been evaluated and approved by the Department of Forensic Science are accessible at the in the links below.